No date this Valentine’s Day? Here’s how you can spend Feb 14 in Singapore

 Looking for love IRL

-Those looking for last-minute love and keen to ditch dating apps can try singles mixers and speed-dating sessions, with social media groups and eateries stepping in to play cupid.
+Those looking for last-minute love and keen to ditch dating apps can try singles mixers and speed-dating sessions, with social media groups and eateries stepping in to play Cupid.

-PHOTOS: BEAST AND BUTTERFLIES
+PHOTO: BEAST & BUTTERFLIES

 Running into romance